 In this September workshop, participants learned how to create attractive and functional origami paper pots.

 In this September workshop, participants discovered why using scientific names for plants is important and created permanent rock labels to be placed by their plants.

-On Saturday, September 23, 2017, participants created custom-made textured hypertufa bowls that are half the weight of their cement counterparts!
+In this September 2017 workshop, participants created custom-made textured hypertufa bowls that are half the weight of their cement counterparts!

 Workshop attendees learned about the differences between and the benefits of keyhole and spiral gardens.
 They then went home and created their very own gardens using the “lasagna” method to re-collect and nourish the soil.

-On Saturday, November 11, 2017, workshop participants learned tips on how to set up and maintain their own counter-top composting worm bins.
+In this November 2017 workshop, participants learned tips on how to set up and maintain their own counter-top composting worm bins.
 Watch a video clip from the workshop on Facebook.